 About Alex Sumner

-Alex is a practising ceremonial magician, and is a member of several reasonably secret magical, mystical and fraternal organisations.
+Alex is a practising ceremonial magician, and either is or has been a member of several reasonably secret magical, mystical and fraternal organisations.
 As such he is able to use his background to provide a unique, insider’s view of the Occult in modern day society.

 Alex is currently working on further books and screen plays as well.
 Alex lives in Essex, England.

-Alex is able to field enquiries from Journalists and members of the press in need of quotes for their articles.
-He has already been approached by the BBC World Service to comment on the astrological significance of William and Kate’s wedding!
+Alex is able to field enquiries from Journalists and members of the press in need of quotes for their articles: for example, he was approached by the BBC World Service to comment on the astrological significance of William and Kate’s wedding.

 Alex’ areas of expertise are: